TABLE OF CONTENTS

 Before you configure provisioning, check the following in your platform account:

-- Ensure you have added our Enterprise Toolkit option to your account, since this unlocks our Azure Active Directory integration options.
-Enterprise Toolkit can be enabled via your Billing page in the platform.
+- Ensure you are subscribed to our Enterprise Edition plan, since this unlocks our Azure Active Directory integration options.

 - Go to the Menu -> Organization Setup page and find the section titled "External User Authentication & Provisioning."
 Click the Add Connector link and select the "Azure Active Directory" option from the list of available connectors; this will save the Organization Setup page and reload it.